 A smart approach to Reasoning can help you increase attempts, improve accuracy, and gain a significant advantage over other candidates.
 While Puzzles and Seating Arrangements contribute the highest weightage, topics such as Syllogism, Inequalities, Coding-Decoding, Blood Relations, and Direction Sense often provide easy marks in less time when prepared strategically.
+In this blog, you’ll learn the most important SBI PO Reasoning topics, expected chapter-wise weightage, expert preparation tips, and a smart study plan to maximise your score in both Prelims and Mains.

 Topics for Reasoning to Maximise Your SBI PO Prelims Score 2026: Highlights

-SBI PO Exam 2026 Reasoning Topic Distribution Insight
+SBI PO Reasoning Topic Distribution Insight

-Which Topics for Reasoning to Maximise Your SBI PO Score?
+What are the Important Topics for Reasoning to Maximise Your SBI PO Score?

-- Puzzles and Seating Arrangement
+- Puzzles & Seating Arrangement

 - Syllogism